Employee Life Insurance

 Divorce from a person designated as the spouse beneficiary,or the death of any individual named as a beneficiary voids the designation of that person as a beneficiary, but it does not void other designated beneficiaries on the same beneficiary designation form.
 In the event an employee chose to continue designating a former spouse as their beneficiary, a new designation form was required indicating the revised status of that person's relationship to the employee (for example, ex-spouse).

 If the employee transferred from one principal employing department to another, the beneficiary designation form on file with the previous department was voided and a new form is required by the new department.

 If the employee failed to designate any beneficiary(ies), or failed to replace a voided beneficiary designation, any final pay warrant due at the time of death will be held by the employing department until the administrator or executor of the estate files with that department a certified copy of the Probate Court order of appointment.
 Payment will be made only in accordance with the instructions of the Probate Court.

-Employees of the State of Michigan* hired on or after March 31, 1997, are automatically enrolled in the Defined Contribution Retirement Plan, administered by ING.
+Employees of the State of Michigan* hired on or after March 31, 1997, are automatically enrolled in the Defined Contribution Retirement Plan, administered by Voya.
 Employees hired prior to that time (except for those who transferred plans during a 1998 enrollment period) continue as members in the State Employees Defined Benefit Plan, administered by the Office of Retirement Services (ORS).

 If married, the legal spouse is automatically the designated beneficiary.
-However, the employee can elect another beneficiary if the spouse consented to such by signing the on the beneficiary designation form.
+However, the employee can elect another beneficiary if the spouse consented to such by signing the beneficiary designation form.
 Aside from this, there are no other limitations or restrictions on who the employee could designate as a beneficiary.